D. A. Sharpe Home Page

 My Interests: My Hobby is genealogy and history.

-I have political interests and have served various roles in and for the Republican Party, in Missouri and in Texas, including being an elected Precinct Chairman in two different precincts in Dallas County, Texas, and elected to numerous Senatorial and to Republican Conventions in both Missouri and Texas.
+I have political interests and have served various roles in and for the Republican Party, in Missouri and in Texas, including being an elected Precinct Chairman in Saint Louiis County, Missouri, and in two different precincts in Dallas County, Texas, and elected to numerous Senatorial and to Republican Conventions in both Missouri and Texas.
 Suzanne and I have been delegates to every Texas Republican State Convenetion since 1988, except for 1990 (when we were in Europe) and 2014 (recovering from heart surgery).
-I have served as an Election Judge or have had other election responsibility for almost all of the elections since 1974.
+I have served as an Election Judge or have had other election responsibility for almost all of the elections since 1974, including being Chairman of the Wise County Election Commission several years.